alexwlchan/alexwlchan.net/src/_drafts/s3-keys-are-not-file-paths.md

 ```

 As far as I know, normalised paths are distinct and unambigous.
-If two normalised paths are distinct, then they refer to different files in a filesystem.
+If two normalised paths are different, then they refer to different files in a filesystem.
 Thus: **if you only ever use normalised paths for S3 keys, you can treat S3 keys and file paths as interchangeable.**

 We recently introduced a rule at work that blocks creating S3 objects whose keys aren't normalised paths.